xma711/notebook/big_data/hadoop/README.md

 some issues encountered
 -----------------------------

-hard disk no space!
+Hard disk no space!

-solution (not may be the best): found out that there are many big folder in /app/hadoop/tmp/mapred/local/localRunner/hduser/jobcache .
+Solution (not may be the best): found out that there are many big folder in /app/hadoop/tmp/mapred/local/localRunner/hduser/jobcache .
-search them out: du -h  * | grep G
+Search them out: du -h  * | grep G
 and then delete them.

-anyway jobtracter http://path:8088/cluster can be used to see nodes' status.
+Anyway jobtracter http://path:8088/cluster can be used to see nodes' status.

-to see logs and hdfs, go to http://localhost:50070/
+To see logs and hdfs, go to http://localhost:50070/